 - water bottle (1 Liter Nalgene)

-- Sawyer filter (squeeze or mini)
+- Sawyer filter (swayer squeeze or sawyer mini)

 - Optional: Silcock key